Jakers! The Adventures of Piggley Winks

 Jakers!
-The Adventures of Piggley Winks (or simply Jakers in Europe) is a computer-animated children's television series.
+The Adventures of Piggley Winks, or Jakers in Europe, is an animated children's television series created and developed by Mike Young, Liz Young, Sindy McKay-Swerdlove and John Over based on an original idea by Denise Fitzpatrick and produced by Entara in association with Mike Young Productions with the animation provided by Crest Communications.
 The series was broadcast on PBS Kids in the United States, and on CBBC and CBeebies in the United Kingdom.
 It was also broadcast in Australia on ABC Kids.
-The series ran for three seasons and 52 episodes total from September 7, 2003, to January 24, 2007, with reruns airing through August 31, 2008.
-Reruns aired on the Qubo television network from June 30, 2012 (alongside Taste Buds, Artzooka! and Harry and His Bucket Full of Dinosaurs) to March 26, 2017.
+The series ran for three seasons and 52 episodes total from September 7, 2003, to January 23, 2007, with reruns airing through August 31, 2008.
+Reruns aired on the Qubo television network from June 30, 2012 to March 26, 2017.

 The show chronicles the boyhood adventures of Piggley Winks, an anthropomorphic pig from Ireland, and how he relates these stories to his grandchildren as a grandfather in the modern day.
 Many of the stories takes place on the Winks family's farm, Raloo Farm, located in the village of Tara.
-The word "jakers" was originally a euphemism for "Jesus" in much of Ireland during the 1950s and 1960s, and was an exclamation of surprise, delight, dismay, or alarm.
-Piggley and his father exclusively use it to express their delight when they discover something on their adventures.
+Piggley and his father use the word “Jakers” express their delight when they discover something on their adventures.
 Notably, the show contains voiceover work by the actors Joan Rivers and Mel Brooks.

-Plot
+Premise

 Jakers! takes place in two different settings, in two different time periods.

-In the present time (the frame story), Piggley Winks lives in the United States (or Great Britain, according to different versions) and tells stories of his childhood in a rural area in the south of Ireland to his three grandchildren.
-In flashbacks, he is seen as a child, playing with his friends and going to school in rural Ireland in the mid-1950s.
+In the present time (the frame story), Piggley Winks (Peadar Lamb, Maile Flanagan as a young boy) lives in the United States and tells stories of his childhood in rural Ireland to his three grandchildren (Nika Futterman and Melissa Disney).
+In flashbacks, he is seen as a child, playing and adventuring with his friends such as Fernando “Ferny” Toro the bull (Russi Taylor) and Dannan O’Mallard (Tara Strong) and going to school in 1950s.
 Most of the main characters are anthropomorphic animals—including Piggley and his family, who are all pigs.
 However, there are normal, non-anthropomorphic animals in the show as well.